whitedark9/medical-notes/src/pages/bloc/medicine/dm/diabetes-complications.md

 **Diabetes mellitus** (DM) can lead to a variety of complications due to chronic hyperglycemia, which affects multiple organ systems.
 These complications are categorized as **acute**, **microvascular**, **macrovascular**, and **other**.

+## Questions

+> How would you diagnose diabetes mellitus?
+Describe the microvascular complications of diabetes mellitus.

+> What are the acute complications of diabetes mellitus?
+Discuss the management of diabetes ketoacidosis.

+> List the complications of type 2 DM.
+Describe the management of diabetic ketoacidosis.

 ## 1. Acute Complications

 ### Hypoglycemia